On this page, you will find Johor Bahru Train information for destinations throughout Malaysia.

 These trains from JB to Woodlands are called Shuttle Tebrau.

-From the 19th May 2016 all long distance Intercity Trains on the North - South have been cancelled.
+From May 2016, all long-distance Intercity Trains on the North-South West Coast Line have been cancelled.

-From this date you will have to catch a Shuttle Train to Gemas, then connect with the high-speed ETS Trains from there.
+From this date you will have to catch a Shuttle Train to Gemas (or Tampin/Pulau Sebang), then connect with the high-speed ETS Trains from there.

-For the new ETS Timetable please see the following pages :
+For the latest ETS Timetable please see the following pages:

 To get to Melaka by train from JB, you have to travel to the nearest station, Tampin, then catch a bus or taxi the rest of the way (40km).